-The test design uses four clock domains: CpuClk for the CPU system, MacTxClk and MacRxClk for the Tx and Rx user interface of EMAC IP, and UserClk which for the user logic of the TOE100G-IP.
-Therefore, AsyncAvIReg is designed to support asynchronous signal transferring between CpuClk and UserClk.
-More information about each module inside the TOE100CPUTest is described below.
+The test design uses two clock domains: CpuClk for the CPU system and MacTxClk for the user interface of EMAC and TOE10G-IP.
+Therefore, AsyncAvIReg is designed to support asynchronous signal transferring between CpuClk and MacTxClk.
+More information about each module inside the TOE10CPUTest is described below.